Adamslab/OpenSlider/README.md

 The goal of OpenSlider is to provide a robust, open source slider platform to fill a variety of needs at a low price point.

 The slider is designed with ease of printing and assembly in mind.
 No support material needed.
-PETG or ABS is reccomended.
+PETG or ABS is recomended.

 ![2040 Roller Carriage Assembly v231_4](https://user-images.githubusercontent.com/45019189/82782271-5633a500-9e32-11ea-8445-bd254e66c91a.gif)